mlswg/mls-protocol/draft-ietf-mls-protocol.md

 the last time P was updated.
-This is the case for computing or processing a Commit whose UpdatePath traverses P, since the Commit itself resets P. (In other words, it is only necessary to recompute the original sibling tree hash when validating group's tree on joining.)
+This is the case for computing or processing a Commit whose UpdatePath traverses P, since the Commit itself resets P. (In other words, it is only necessary to recompute the original sibling tree hash when validating a group's tree on joining.)
 More generally, if none of the entries in `P.unmerged_leaves` is in the subtree under S (and thus no nodes were truncated), then the original tree hash at S is the tree hash of S in the current tree.